 1918 Dorchester Ave.

-This restaurant has become a neighborhood favorite and a go-to Dorchester hot spot for a casual but sophisticated dinner.
-Located right next to the Ashmont T station, Tavolo offers ample seating, including a large, family-style tavolo (table) at the heart of the eatery.
-The restaurant serves what it calls “Dorchester Italian” fare, including appetizers like marinated olives, roasted Brussels sprouts with peanuts and honey, house-made Italian sausage, and salumi and formaggi boards.
-Try one of Tavolo’s famed pizzas; their mushroom pizza is made with whipped ricotta, taleggio, scallion-truffle oil, and rosemary.
-Or, indulge in classic Italian fare like the tagliatelle Bolognese made from veal, beef, pork, whipped ricotta, and herbs, or the seared veal cutlet, served with caper and Meyer lemon cream, garlic, spinach, and grilled sour dough toast.
-The drinks menu features an array of craft beers, specialty cocktails, and an impressive wine list.
-Tavolo also hosts special weekly wine dinners and cicchetti nights.
+This is become a neighborhood favorite and a go-to hot spot for casual but sophisticated dinners.
+Next to the Ashmont T station, Tavolo offers ample seating, including a large, family-style tavolo (table).
+It serves what it calls “Dorchester Italian” fare, including appetizers like marinated olives, Portobello mushrooms with Taleggio, Parmesan, sun-dried tomato, fennel, and garlic, and house-made Italian sausage.
+Try one of the famed pizzas; the mushroom pizza is made with whipped ricotta, Taleggio, scallion-truffle oil, and rosemary.
+It carries an array of craft beers, specialty cocktails, and an impressive wine list and hosts special weekly wine dinners, cicchetti nights, and a Wednesday Pasta Tour, featuring a three-course meal of regional specialties for $30.
+Closed on Sunday and Monday nights.

 789 Adams St.

-One of Boston’s hottest and newest Italian restaurants, Molinari’s opened in the summer of 2016 in Adams Corner, one of the few businesses in the mostly residential area.
-Molinari’s is named after Boston native and chef-owner Jeff Cincotta’s grandmother, who grew up just outside of Rome.
-According to Cincotta, his restaurant is the only one in Dorchester that uses a brick oven to cook authentic Italian cuisine.
-The specialty pizzas alone are worth the trip.
-Try the Meat Lover, made with tomato sauce, house-made Italian sausage, pepperoni, hamburger, and caramelized onions, or the Lucca, prepared with Parmesan garlic cream, mozzarella, ricotta, meatballs, and garlic confit.
-The house-made pastas like the ricotta gnocchi Genovese, featuring hand-crafted gnocchi, pesto, garlic, and cream are also delicious.
-Even the sandwiches are inspired.
-Try the Grinder, made with shaved prosciutto, mortadella, salami, imported provolone, house-made pickled Italian peppers, baby lettuce, olive oil, and vinegar.
+One of Boston’s hottest and newest Italian restaurants, Molinari’s opened in summer 2016 in Adams Corner.
+It’s named after Boston native and chef-owner Jeff Cincotta’s grandmother, who grew up just outside of Rome.
+The restaurant is the only one in Dorchester that uses a brick oven to cook authentic Italian cuisine, Cincotta says.
+The specialty pizzas are worth the trip—try the Meat Lover, tomato sauce, house-made Italian sausage, pepperoni, hamburger, and caramelized onions, or the Lucca, Parmesan garlic cream, mozzarella, ricotta, meatballs, and garlic confit.
+The house-made pastas, like pappardelle Bolognese, hand-cut fresh noodles with meat sauce, tomatoes, onions, garlic, and seasonings, are also delicious.
+The sandwiches, like the Grinder, shaved prosciutto, mortadella, salami, imported provolone, house-made pickled Italian peppers, baby lettuce, olive oil, and vinegar, are inspired.

 The Eire Pub